-If your home was built before the 1990s, there’s a chance that you may have unsafe electrical panels or boxes hiding inside of your home.
+Was your home built before the 1990s?
+There’s a chance that you may have unsafe electrical panels or boxes hiding inside of your home.
 And, although these fixtures may not look as pretty as their modern counterparts, they could be adding unwanted risk for your home and family.
 In this article, we will look at 4 unsafe electrical panels that are commonly seen and you should consider replacing if they are found inside of your home.

 Federal Pacific Electric Panels (FPE)